yasirusama61/battery-aging-classification/README.md

    - **Aging Stage Over Time**: The bottom plot shows both the **actual aging stage** (solid blue line) and the **predicted aging stage** (dashed red line) over time.
 The predicted values closely match the actual values, demonstrating the model's ability to accurately predict the battery's aging stages.
    - **Key Insight**: The model is performing well, especially in identifying the transitions between aging stages.
 There are occasional mismatches, particularly during rapid transitions, but overall the predicted aging stage follows the actual trend effectively.
 This consistency across both `Healthy`, `Moderate Aging`, and `Aged` stages shows that the model has successfully learned the aging patterns from the data.

 ### Next Steps:

 - **Feature Importance Analysis**: Understand which features contribute the most to the model's predictions.
-- **Cross-Validation**: Evaluate the model using cross-validation to ensure robustness across different subsets of the data.
 - **Extended Cycling**: Run additional simulations and data collection for more cycles to observe gradual aging effects and improve the classification model.

 ## Experiment Setup 2: HPPC and OCV Tests